Menopausal Headaches and Migraines, causes and treatment options

 Millions of Americans deal with regular migraine headaches, but did you know that 7 in 10 migraine sufferers are women?
 This is largely due to fluctuations in the production of estrogen levels.
 During menopause, a woman’s estrogen hormone levels decrease, and this may have an impact on your headaches and migraines.
 Menopausal women may experience a change in their migraine attacks in association with menopause, the change occurred perimenopausal or postmenopausally.

 Women experience headaches and migraines in many different ways.
 In some women, headaches are linked to hormonal fluctuations, and they tend to come and go with their menstrual cycle.
 For these women, menopause may actually provide some welcome relief from migraines.

 For others, migraines may worsen or just start for the first time at perimenopause.
-A large number of women with suffering from migraines are either perimenopausal or postmenopausal.
-Many of those who are perimenopausal believe they will be cured of migraine after completing the hormonal changes of menopause.
+A large number of women suffering from migraines are either perimenopausal or postmenopausal.
+Many of those who are perimenopausal believe they will be cured of migraines after completing the hormonal changes of menopause.
 If you’ve begun hormone replacement therapy, you might find headaches springing up as a side effect.
-Somen may first experience migraines while using hormonal contraception.
+Some may first experience migraines while using hormonal contraception.
 If you experience migraines while using hormonal contraception, please speak to your women’s health care provider.

 What Does a Migraine Feel Like?